pboerr/viterbo/README.md

 ## Overview

 Viterbo helps collect source code files from various languages and compile them into a readable format for inclusion in LLM prompts.
-It scans directories for code files, extracts structured information like docstrings and comments, and generates comprehensive documentation in text or markdown format.
+It scans directories and individual files, extracts structured information like docstrings and comments, and generates comprehensive documentation in text or markdown format.

 ## Features

+-   **Multiple input sources**: Process directories and specific files in a single command
 -   **Multi-language support**: Python, C/C++, R, JavaScript, TypeScript, and many other languages
 -   **Directory tree visualization**: Shows the structure of your codebase
 -   **Documentation extraction**: Extracts docstrings, comments, and code structure